-Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect to the long-term.
+Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

-In 2021 and beyond, email marketing trends are only going to scale and grow, especially after the pandemic, it even strengthens this communication medium furthermore.
+In 2021 and beyond, email marketing trends are only going to scale and grow, especially after the pandemic, even strengthening this communication medium furthermore.

-Emails are not fluke or fad, they won’t be killed by any latest messaging app of the decade.
-So you better play a long-term game for your business through building email lists.
+Emails are not fluke or fad; they won’t be killed by any latest messaging app of the decade.
+So you better play a long-term game for your business by building email lists.

 To help you, here are the 30 best email marketing practices that you should do in 2021.

-You have to safely assume that people do not have much time to invest in something that they do not see of value yet.
+You have to safely assume that people do not have much time to invest in something that they do not see of valuable yet.

 They tend to ignore most things.
 Also, your potential customer or the subscriber might be getting hundreds of emails just like you, and a lot more annoying on a daily basis.